SanderMertens/tower_defense/README.md

 bake/setup.sh
 ```

-Install bake on Windows
+Install bake on Windows (don't use powershell)
 ```
 git clone https://github.com/SanderMertens/bake
 cd bake
-setup
+setup.bat
 ```

 or if you already have a bake installation: